-dav1d is a new AV1 cross-platform decoder, open-source, and focused on speed and correctness.
+dav1d is an AV1 cross-platform decoder, open-source, and focused on speed and correctness.

 The canonical repository URL for this repo is https://code.videolan.org/videolan/dav1d

-This project is partially funded by the Alliance for Open Media/AOM.
+This project was partially funded by the Alliance for Open Media/AOM.

 The goal of this project is to provide a decoder for most platforms, and achieve the highest speed possible to overcome the temporary lack of AV1 hardware decoder.

 It supports all features from AV1, including all subsampling and bit-depth parameters.

 In the future, this project will host simple tools or simple wrappings (like, for example, an MFT transform).